Taiwolawal/CICD-DEVSECOPS/README.md

 ![image](https://user-images.githubusercontent.com/50557587/230586192-cfd0fd65-57fd-4d25-a94a-b87826123533.png)

-This is a typical workflow a pipeline and security checks embedded in each stage.
+This is a typical workflow pipeline and security checks embedded in each stage.
 ![image](https://user-images.githubusercontent.com/50557587/230586453-65b1c833-d058-4f82-a725-b255b2fd7244.png)

 In this project we will be deploying a Java based applcation into a kubernetes cluster making use of Jenkins for our continous integration and Argocd for continous deployment respectively.